 Looking at about the center of the board along the bottom edge, you should find a 100uF filter cap (it’s located near a diode and a transistor).
 Parallel this cap with another 100uF 50V cap soldered to the rear of the board.
 (If you can find a 220uF 50V cap that will fit in place of the original 100uF cap, you can just replace it.
 Just make sure the replacement cap is rated for at least 40V.)

 Locate the two wires (probably red) just above the two power resistors (near the top of the board) that connect to the 2N3055 pass transistor emitters (the transistors are located on the rear panel heatsink).
 One end of the 100 Ohm 10W bleeder resistor connects to this point.
-Now look at the back of the board and find the large solder pad to which the bottom leads of the two large filter capacitors (one on each side of the board) are soldered.
+Or better yet, connect it to the positive end of the filter caps (C2 and C3).
+See note added June, 2023.
+Now look at the back of the board and find the large solder pad to which the bottom (negative) leads of the two large filter capacitors (one on each side of the board) are soldered.
 This is the other point of connection.
-To make sure you have the correct points, check the voltage between them with the supply turned on: It will be the same as the output voltage if you have the correct points.
 Mount the 100-Ohm resistor on the rear panel heatsink (away from the pass transistors) by making a little right angle bracket from a thin strip of metal.
-Drill a hole in the bracket and the heat sink and attached the bracket using a 6-32 machine screw.
+Drill a hole in the bracket and a threaded hole in the heat sink for a 6-32 machine screw and mount the bracket.
 Use flexible (insulated) wires to connect the resistor to the circuit board.

-NOTE: The power supply’s output is completely floating (the negative side is NOT connected to case ground), so DO NOT just connect the load resistor from the 2N3055 emitters to the case!
+NOTE: The power supply’s output is completely floating (the negative side is NOT connected to case ground), so DO NOT just connect the bottom end of the bleeder resistor to the case!

 Remount the board using a couple of 6-32 machine screws and you are finished!